'I am proud to be a gay son of God'

 Video

-The Church of Jesus Christ of Latter-day Saints hasn't always tolerated gay people, but Matt Easton says he was supported when he came out during his graduation speech at a Mormon university.
+Matt Easton came out during his graduation speech at a Mormon college in the United States.

 -